matloff/TidyverseSkeptic/README.md

 > **mutate**, **mutate_**, **mutate_all**, **mutate_at**, **mutate_each**,
 > **mutate_each_**, **mutate_if**, **transmute**, **transmute_**,
 > **transmute_all**, **transmute_at** and **transmute_if**.
 And you're
+> telling me [because of consistency of the user
-> telling me you don't need a manual to learn all those?
+> interfaces] you don't need a manual to learn all those?

 Having a common syntax thus does not compensate for this extensive complexity.

-By contrast, if this user knows base-R (not difficult), she can handle any situation.
+By contrast, if the user knows base-R (not difficult), she can handle any situation.
 The old adage applies: "Give a man a fish, and he can eat for a day.
 Teach him how to fish, and he can eat for a lifetime."